jump-dev/Pajarito.jl/README.md

 The algorithm implemented by Pajarito itself is relatively simple, and most of the hard work is performed by the MIP outer-approximation model solver and the continuous convex subproblem models solver. **The performance of Pajarito depends on these two types of solvers.** For best performance, use commercial solvers.

-The mixed-integer solver is specified by using the `mip_solver` option to `PajaritoSolver`, e.g., `PajaritoSolver(mip_solver=CplexSolver())`.
-You must first load the Julia package which provides the mixed-integer solver, e.g., with `using CPLEX`.
+The mixed-integer solver is specified by using the `mip_solver` option to `PajaritoSolver`, e.g. `PajaritoSolver(mip_solver=CplexSolver())`.
+You must first load the Julia package which provides the mixed-integer solver, e.g. `using CPLEX`.
 This solver is typically a mixed-integer linear solver, but if a conic problem has both second-order cones and other nonlinear cones, or if it has PSD cones, then the MIP solver can be an MISOCP solver and Pajarito can put second-order cones in the outer-approximation model.

-The continuous convex subproblem solver is specified by using the `cont_solver` option, e.g., `PajaritoSolver(cont_solver=IpoptSolver())`.
-When given input in derivative-based nonlinear form, Pajarito requires a derivative-based nonlinear solver, e.g., [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](http://www.ziena.com/knitro.htm).
+The continuous convex solver is specified by using the `cont_solver` option, e.g. `PajaritoSolver(cont_solver=IpoptSolver())`.
+When given input in derivative-based nonlinear form, Pajarito requires a derivative-based nonlinear solver, e.g. [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](http://www.ziena.com/knitro.htm).
 When given input in conic form, the convex subproblem solver can be *either* a conic solver which supports the cones used *or* a derivative-based solver like Ipopt.
 If a derivative-based solver is provided in this case, then Pajarito will switch to the derivative-based algorithm by using the [ConicNonlinearBridge](https://github.com/mlubin/ConicNonlinearBridge.jl) (which does not support PSD cones).
 Note that using derivative-based solvers for conic problems can cause numerical instability because conic problems are not always smooth.

 For conic models, the predefined cones are listed in the [MathProgBase](http://mathprogbasejl.readthedocs.io/en/latest/conic.html) documentation.
 The following conic solvers (**O** means open-source) can be used by Pajarito to solve mixed-integer conic models with any mixture of the corresponding cones: